Practice of Medicine

 Designing Safe Care in a Drive-through Setting

 The COVID-19 pandemic has caused unprecedented changes to our daily life and altered the way in which many services are delivered, including healthcare.
 While the use of a drive-through model for limited medical services has existed for some time, it has increased exponentially in testing for COVID-19.
-As healthcare organizations and patients continue to look for additional ways to reduce human-to-human contact and mitigate virus transmission, we anticipate drive-through clinics will be a popular mode for providing vaccinations (routine, seasonal and the much-anticipated COVID-19 vaccinations) in the coming months.
+As healthcare organizations and patients continue to look for additional ways to reduce human-to-human contact and mitigate virus transmission, we anticipate drive-through clinics will be a popular mode for providing vaccinations (routine, seasonal and the COVID-19 vaccinations).

 Time and careful consideration should be taken when designing and implementing drive-through programs.
 Regardless of the type of medical service provided in a drive-through setting (e.g., vaccinations, testing and treatment for chronic conditions such as diabetes or common illnesses like the flu), addressing key items in the design phase, as well as the constants that must remain, will prevent risk to patients and staff and mitigate liability:

-- Environmental Safety & Security: Ensure any hazards that cannot be removed are clearly marked.
+Environmental safety & security: Ensure that any hazards that cannot be removed are clearly marked.
 Design signage and barriers to create a protective area for staff to work.
-Also ensure appropriate lighting, security and protection from the elements when applicable.
+Also be certain to have appropriate lighting, security and protection from the elements when applicable.

-- Regulatory Compliance: Ensure your processes and care are provided in compliance with federal, state and local laws and ordinances, such as:
+Regulatory compliance: Ensure that your processes and care are provided in compliance with federal, state and local laws and ordinances, such as:

 - HIPAA Privacy and Security